Dani3lSun/apex-github-badges/README.md

 https://img.shields.io/badge/APEX-plugin-brightgreen.svg
 ```

 All the rest is the APEX builder logo base64 encoded.
-So if you would like to change the text than the schema is like:
+So if you would like to change the text then the schema is like:

 ```
 https://img.shields.io/badge/APEX-<NAME>-<COLOR>.svg